top of page

 Studied Royal Drawing School, Shoreditch, London

-Jane grew up in Whanganui, New Zealand, but left for the lights of London 30-plus years ago, enjoying a certain success in corporate life.
-She then gained a Masters in Adult Learning from Middlesex University during a second career coaching transformational change.
+Jane grew up in Wanganui, New Zealand, but left for the lights of London 30-plus years ago, enjoying a certain success in corporate life.
+She then gained a Masters in Adult Learning from Middlesex University during a second career coaching leaders of transformational change.

 In 2020, she returned to New Zealand for a long-planned sabbatical, covering 17,500km.
 Rewarded by extraordinary colour impact of local light, Jane chose to make Tasman home in 2021.
 She painted in the summer open sea air, from Abel Tasman to the Marlborough Sounds, as well as in West Auckland and the Coromandel, Queenstown and Milford Sound.